 Alternatively, once thawed, it can be blended, whipped, and then stored in the refrigerator.
 Leave it there to sit for some time to bring back the texture.

 If you want it to have that original, thick texture, you can mix 1 or 2 tablespoons of cornstarch in it and stir.
 Never thaw it at room temperature, as this encourages bacterial growth.

 Before putting your sour cream in the freezer, there are some important pointers to remember, including:

 - Store the cream in smaller portions, preferably enough for a single person.
 This makes it easier to take it out and use it

-- Once opened, sour cream lasts for only three weeks.
-If it is older than that, there is no need to freeze it
+- Once opened, sour cream only lasts for three weeks.
+If it is older than that, there is no reason to freeze it

-- Use the sour cream early to ensure you get the best out of its taste since it usually degrades the longer you freeze it
+- Use the sour cream early to make sure you get the best taste since it normally degrades the longer you freeze it

-Other than the aforementioned uses, there are other ways you can make use of your frozen sour cream.
-For example, you can use some of it to make your own batch.
-Although you might not want more sour cream on your hands, it is great to understand that you can make more using your frozen batch.
+Other than the ways mentioned before, there are even more ways you can use your frozen sour cream.
+For example, you can use some of it to create your batch.
+Although you might not want sour cream on your hands, it is good to know that you can make more with your frozen batch.

 One of the best things about homemade sour cream is that it is sweeter than the kind you get from the grocery store.
 You can decide whether to make just a little or as much as you would love.
 Your family and friends might also be lucky to get a tub of fresh sour cream from you.